 As part of a trio with friends Larry Cordle and Carl Jackson, Jerry recorded the song “You’re Running Wild” on the Louvin Brothers Tribute on Universal South Records.
 Entitled Livin’, Lovin’, Losin’ – Songs Of the Louvin Brothers, the album features numerous country music stars singing songs made famous by the legendary duo.
 The project won the 2003 Grammy for Country Album Of The Year.

-In the bluegrass genre, Jerry is a two-time IBMA Songwriter Of The Year nominee and has had hundreds of songs, including numerous chart-toppers, recorded.
+In the bluegrass genre, Jerry won the 2018 Songwriter of the Year award in addition to being a three-time nominee and has had hundreds of songs, including numerous chart-toppers, recorded.
 He was thrilled to have co-written three songs on The SteelDrivers Grammy award winning album, The Muscle Shoals Recordings (“A Long Way Down”, “The River Runs Red”, “6 Feet Away”), and a song on the Del McCoury Band Grammy winning album The Streets Of Baltimore (“The Butler Brothers”).
 Other bluegrass groups who have recorded Jerry’s songs include The Osborne Brothers, Doyle Lawson & Quicksilver, Rhonda Vincent, Lonesome River Band, Balsam Range, Seldom Scene, Flatt Lonesome, IIIrd Tyme Out, Larry Stevenson, Donna Ulisse, Irene Kelley and many others.
 Salley is a multiple IBMA Song Of The Year nominee, and his song “All Dressed Up”, recorded by Joe Mullin and The Radio Ramblers, won the IBMA Gospel Recorded Song Of The Year award in 2016.
 Jerry is a three-time IBMA Award winner, which includes receiving the 2006 IBMA Album Of The Year award for his contribution (as an artist) to the Celebration Of Life album.

 He is a seven-time Dove Award nominee in the country, bluegrass, and southern gospel categories and won a prestigious Dove for the 1990 Inspirational Song of the Year “His Strength Is Perfect”, recorded by and co-written with Steven Curtis Chapman.
 “His Strength Is Perfect” has been recorded more than 200 times, and was included in the Baptist Hymnal in 2009.
 Prior to that, the song had been included in the Celebration Life Hymnal, arguably the largest selling non-denominational Hymnal in the world.
 Salley has written eight #1 Gospel hits, multiple #2 Gospel hits and over a dozen other top ten/top twenty gospel songs.
 Gospel groups that have recorded Jerry’s songs include Steven Curtis Chapman, CeCe Winans, The Talleys, The Isaacs, Karen Peck & New River, The McKameys, Tribute Quartet, The Kingsmen, Jeff & Sheri Easter, Ernie Haase & Signature Sound, and many more.